IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     Arbitrary parameters to pass.
 Must be a JSON object

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

+  service_endpoints (False, str, None)
+    Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

+  service (True, str, None)
+    (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

   parameters_json (False, str, None)
     Arbitrary parameters to pass in Json string format

+  tags (False, list, None)
+    None

   id (False, str, None)